- Gold Seal Credits: 1

 Detailed planning is becoming a lost art in the construction industry.
 This course aims to reverse that trend by providing forepersons and site leaders with a model that will improve crew performance – which will in turn improve overall company performance!
 Walk away with a strong knowledge of task planning that can be applied to any type of work and applicable for both trade and general contractors.
 Also available as a virtual course (Planning for Forepersons & Crew Supervisors | LIVE

 Also available as a virtual course.
 See Planning for Forepersons & Crew Supervisors | LIVE, ONLINE for upcoming dates.

 Strengthen your skill (and value to your company) by gaining a strong foundation in practical task planning.
 Working with hands-on, practical exercises, you will practice working through the various elements needed to put together a complete activity plan for your crew.
 Course topics include calculating manpower needs, determining material and equipment needs, building quality and safety into your plan and much more!

-*Please note: Course content and take-away forms provided to attendees for use on-the-job afterward are relevant to all trades and specialities.
+*Please note: Course content and take-away forms provided to attendees for use on-the-job afterward are relevant to all trades and specialties.
 Practice exercises will be based on the example of a simple masonry project, but the practical skills learned can be applied by all forepersons and crew leaders in site roles.

 By the end of this course you will be able to:

 - Identify the benefits of planning and why we do it